Balm Bench

 For the Science Hippies

-The tradeoff is oxidation headroom.
+The tradeoff is shelf life.
 High polyunsaturation means it is generally less stable than oils like jojoba or meadowfoam, so heat, air, and light matter more during storage and production.
 It also carries minor unsaponifiables such as tocopherols and phytosterols, which influence color, scent, and handling, but they do not change the fact that this is a soft, fluid oil rather than a structure-building fat.